 The first thing that we need to recognise is what is a Swing High and Swing Low.
 This is probably the easiest part of price action and bar counting although the whole process gets easier with practice.

-A bar preceded and succeeded by lower highs
+I define a swing high as; A three bar combination A bar preceded and succeeded by lower highs | |

-A bar preceded and succeeded by higher lows
+I define a swing low as; A three bar combination A bar preceded and succeeded by higher lows |

 Market Phases